Sell Your Home with a One Percent Commission Realtor

 However, once you decide to do so, the next biggest decision is deciding how to sell and how much help you'd like: for sale by owner or picking a realtor.

-While those services from a realtor are definitely valuable, many home sellers hesitate choosing this route as they aren’t convinced that they’re worth five to six percent of their home’s sales price.
+While the services of a Realtor are definitely valuable, many home sellers hesitate choosing this route as they aren’t convinced that they’re worth 5-6% of their home’s sales price.

-This is why so many homeowners have begun to sell with a one-percent commission realtor instead.
+Some homeowners have begun to sell with a one-percent commission realtor instead.
+Keep reading to learn more about how one percent real estate works.

 Put simply, real estate agents get paid on commission.
 Again, that tends to be five to six percent of the home’s price.